CurlyWurly-1/12F675-Development-board/README.md

 # 12F675-Development-board

-This repository is for collecting the C programs that can be used with the PIC12F675 development board as seen in the picture above.
-When you buy this board, the only thing you normally get is the USB power supply cable These C programs are listed in folder "CODE" and have been generated using the latest MPLAB X IDE with the XC8 Compiler (Dec 2020)

 <img src="images/12f675 board.jpg" alt="Dev board"/>
 <img src="images/12f675 schematic.jpg" alt="Schematic"/>

+This repository is for collecting the C programs that can be used with the above pictured PIC12F675 development board.
+The following programs can be seen in folder "CODE" - They have been tested with the latest MPLAB X IDE using the XC8 Compiler (Dec 2020)

+- main_01_LED
+- main_02_Interupt
+- main_03_timer
+- main_04_ADC

+N.B.
+When you buy this board, you only get the board, the installed pic chip and a USB power supply cable.
+If you want to program the board as per these examples, you will also need a "Pickit" device like the one you see below - make sure you buy one at the same time as you buy the Development board.
+N.B.
+The clones also seem to work

 # List of programs in folder CODE